Endoprosthetics and obesity (adiposity) - Joint replacement with risks

 • Early implant wear

-• and can result in increased revision rate
+• may result in an increased revision rate

 Preparing obese patients for joint replacement

-Optimal preparation is crucial to minimize the risks and maximize the chances of success of the operation.
+Optimal preparation is crucial to minimize risks and maximize the chances of success for the operation.

 1. Weight loss before surgery